The API documentation for this object moved: Management object.

 double sum(string expression, string filter="")

-Returns the sum of expression.
+Returns the sum of ex

 double mean(string expression, string filter="")

-Returns the mean of expression or 0 when list is empty.
+Returns the mean of ex

 managing trees